s-shiryaev/YTMusic/README.md

 ## YTMusic
-YTMusic it's very simple Android application for listening and downloading music from YouTube.
+YTMusic is very simple Android application for listening and downloading music from YouTube.
 It supports work with playlists and videos.

 I developing it just for personal purposes, in order to gain programming skills on Android and learn how to work with the YouTube API.